EuPathDB/MicrobiomeWorkflow/README.md

 Super chill.
 Data loading will be a breeze when MicrobiomeDB is "on EDA"!

 To add a new study into EDA:
-1. run workflows with computations however you like and get the result files, for example: get them from the old workflow
+1. run workflows with computations however you like and get the result files, for example: get them from the old workflow.
+Verify success and announce it.
-2. pick a moniker `$STUDY` for the study and version `$VERSION` with today's date
-3. put all the results in `/eupath/data/EuPathDB/manualDelivery/MicrobiomeDB/common/MicrobiomeStudyEda/$STUDY/$VERSION`
-4. add a MicrobiomeStudyEda entry to MicrobiomeDatasets with the new `$STUDY`, `$VERSION`, and .owl (probably: microbiome_human_only.owl)
-5. `cd $PROJECT_HOME/ApiCommonMetadataRepository/ISA/metadata/MBSTDY0021/`
-6. put sample details under `$STUDY.txt`
-7. Edit `$PROJECT_HOME/ApiCommonMetadataRepository/scripts/make_eda_Xmls.pl` and run it to get the appropriate entity graph in `$STUDY.xml`
-8. Do some input checks.
+2. Get sample detail as .txt from Dan, and correspondingly updated .owl files from Jie.
+Jie will also pick a moniker for the study, e.g. `Malaysia_Helminth`, when updating the .owl.
+3. Do some input checks.
+Do not make corrections yourself - instead, ask people who gave you the files to make the changes.
 See: Operations
+4. add environment variables to you Bash session: `$STUDY` for the study's moniker and `$VERSION` with today's date
+5. put all the results in `/eupath/data/EuPathDB/manualDelivery/MicrobiomeDB/common/MicrobiomeStudyEda/$STUDY/$VERSION`
+6. add a MicrobiomeStudyEda entry to MicrobiomeDatasets with the new `$STUDY`, `$VERSION`, and .owl (probably: microbiome_human_only.owl)
+7. `cd $PROJECT_HOME/ApiCommonMetadataRepository/ISA/metadata/MBSTDY0021/`
+8. put sample details under `$STUDY.txt`
+9. Edit `$PROJECT_HOME/ApiCommonMetadataRepository/scripts/make_eda_Xmls.pl` and run it to get the appropriate entity graph in `$STUDY.xml`
-9. Do the workflow.
-Nothing depends on all studies as a whole, so no `undo`s needed until something goes wrong!
+11. Do the workflow.
+Nothing depends on all studies as a whole, but you might need to `undo` when you update an .owl.

 ## Operations